Master’s Program

 Master of Science (M.S.)

-Three tracks are available to the Master’s level emergency health services major:
+Two tracks are available to the Master’s level Emergency Health Services major:

-Tracks I & II have four (4) mandatory courses, followed by track-specific elective courses.
+Tracks I & II have four (4) mandatory courses, followed by recommenced track-specific elective courses.

 All tracks are offered either completely online via distance education or in an on-campus/hybrid format.